-Every Director, the Chief Executive or a full time working Director, shall be entitled to be paid such remuneration for his services as may be determined by the Bore Every Director (including each alternate Director) shall be entitled to be reiminated his reasonable expenses incurred in consequence of his attendance at meetings and Directors, or of Committees of Directors.
+Every Director, the Chief Executive or a full time working Director, shall be entitled to be paid such remuneration for his services as may be determined by the Board.
+Every Director (including each alternate Director) shall be entitled to be remoursed his reasonable expenses incurred in consequence of his attendance at meetings of the Directors, or of Committees of Directors.